-Being an SBI account holder, you must be informed about lien amount.
-This article offers meaning of lien amount, circumstances when the bank can lien your amount along with the resolution of lien amount.
+Being an SBI account holder, you must be informed about the lien amount.
+This article offers the meaning of lien amount in SBI, circumstances when the State Bank of India can lien your amount along with the resolution of the lien amount

 Lien Amount Meaning in SBI